A-k-sha-y/JTP_Project/README.md

   cd JTP_Project
 ```

-Step 3: Start the project using docker compose
+Step 3: Start the project by running docker compose

 ```bash
   docker-compose up --build
 ```

-Step 4: To access the application, go to your browser and type `http://localhost:3000` in the address bar.
+Step 4: To open the application, enter http://localhost:3000 into your browser's address bar.

-Step 5: Exit the application.
+Step 5: Close the application.

 ```bash
   docker-compose down